Maryland Biological Stream Survey

 While attending MBSS training is a requirement for certain certifications as described above, the training sessions will also cover additional aspects of MBSS field sampling beyond those included in each certification.
 Examples include crayfish, freshwater mussel, reptile, amphibian, and invasive plant taxonomy, physical habitat assessment, and frog calls.
 Although proficiency tests may be administered for these taxonomic groups, test performance in no way constitutes certification in survey methods at this time.
 However, DNR may consider adding certification for these other aspects of MBSS sampling at a later date.

-Spring Training was held at the Community College of Baltimore County in Catonsville on February 20th.
+Spring Training will be held at the Howard County Conservancy's Gudelsky Center in Woodstock on February 25th.
 Please click here for directions and information.
-Summer Training will (tentatively) be held at Hood College in Frederick on May 27-30.
+Summer Training will be held at Hood College in Frederick on May 18-21.
 Because these trainings include hands-on, in-the-stream activities, please bring waders and clothing appropriate for the weather.
 The agenda for the spring can be found HERE and the summer agenda can be found HERE.

 If you or your staff are part of a for-profit organization and would like to register for any MBSS certifications or trainings, please click HERE for a registration form.
 A registration form for government agency, non-profit, and academic personnel can be found HERE.
 Fill out the form and send it with the appropriate fee as instructed.
 SPECIAL NOTE: the number of interested participants may exceed the capacity for certification or training.
 With that in mind, we will accept registrations on a first come, first served basis.